cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-GALILEO ON-BOARD OPERATION SUPPORT-EN.md

 The solution key points are as follows:
 * European context: CNES / ESOC / Astrium / OHB
-* GALILEO platforms and ESOC and CNES ground facilities; On-board DHS, AOCS, TTC subsystems of IOV and FOC platforms
+* GALILEO platforms and medium ground ESOC and CNES; DHS, AOCS, TTC on-board subsystems of the IOV and FOC platforms
 * Operations carried out alternately from ESOC (Darmstadt) or on the CNES site (Toulouse)
-* Teams integrated into 24/7 shifts over the duration of LEOP operations
+* Teams integrated into shifts 24/7 for the duration of LEOP operations
 * Project management with subcontracting